 But how often did I make fancy salads?
 Not enough to feel like this item was worth it for me.
 It currently is shoved way in the back of one of my drawers.
 How do I cut my eggs now?
 I use a plain old knife and it works like a charm.

 Coating trays and tool – Have you ever made chicken cutlets before or maybe breaded something else like eggplant or zucchini slices?
-This kitchen tool from Pampered Chef comes with two trays (one for wet ingredients and one for dry) and a pair of thongs to keep your fingers out of the mess that goes along with breading ANYTHING.
+This kitchen tool from Pampered Chef comes with two trays (one for wet ingredients and one for dry) and a pair of tongs to keep your fingers out of the mess that goes along with breading ANYTHING.

 Again, the concept is amazing.
 So amazing that I bought one for myself at one of those 5 parties I attended.
 How many times have I used this one?
 Zero.
 I can shamefully say I never took it out of the box and it ended up in the trash!
 What a waste of money.